sebastiancarlos/beachpatrol/README.md

 (which is, otherwise, a sensible default for Playwright's main use-case of automated testing.)

-Beachpatrol also installs and loads the packages `playwright-extra` and `puppeteer-extra-plugin-stealth`.
+Beachpatrol also installs and loads the packages `patchright`, `playwright-extra` and `puppeteer-extra-plugin-stealth`.
 This is needed to hide the fact that the browser is automated, which in turn is needed for basic features such as Google Sign-in.

 Naturally, the above package is tangentially related to a cat-and-mouse game between web-scrapers and web-masters.
 As such, it might stop working at any